Ontotext-AD/graphdb-helm/README.md

   - options - additional options to run the storage-tool with.

 For more information about the Storage tool see https://graphdb.ontotext.com/documentation/enterprise/storage-tool.html

+### Networking

+By default, GraphDB's Helm chart comes with a default Ingress and also Kong for more flexibility in configuring instances paths.
+Both the Ingress and Kong can be disabled by switching `kong.enabled` and `ingress.enabled`.

 ### values.yaml